 Word for wall is “shur or shoor”.

-German wings flight 449525., Airbus A320 smashed into French Alps.
+German wings flight 449525, Airbus A320 smashed into French Alps.
 It was sabotage.
-Aircraft gently leveled off its cruising altitude of 38,000 ft.
-Captain of the left flight deck hands command to Lubitz.
-Co- pilot is alone in cockpit.
-As soon as they reached the French coast, he initiated an unapproved straight-line descent.
-Gently they reached the rate of up to 4,000 ft per second.
-Deliberate action to leave autopilot engaged.
-He selected a lower and lower altitude – direction unchanged.
-He wouldn’t give the pilot access back in; double locked within.
-Controllers sent electronic squawk – code 6700 – opportunity for emergency landing; no response, though breath of co-pilot is heard.
-Went from 38,000 ft. to 100 ft. into Alps; suicide by plane.
+The aircraft gently leveled its cruising altitude to 38,000 ft.
+The Captain of the flight hands command to Lubitz.
+Co- pilot who is left alone in cockpit.
+As soon as they reached the French coast, Lubitz initiated an unapproved straight-line descent.
+Quickly they reached the rate of up to 4,000 ft per second.
+Transponder data shows that the autopilot was reprogrammed during the flight by someone inside the cockpit to change the altitude.
+It was a deliberate action.
+He selected a lower and lower altitude – down to 100 feet – direction unchanged.
+Lubitz wouldn’t give the pilot access back into the cockpit even though he could hear the pilot at the door; double locks inside the cockpit.
+Controllers sent electronic squawk – code 6700 – opportunity for emergency landing; no response, though breath of co-pilot is hear as stable, no medical emergency.
+The plane went from 38,000 ft. to 100 ft. into Alps; suicide by plane.

 Never get too comfortable when things are going good.
 Don’t be cynical, but be aware so you can advance.